Cumulocity-IoT/cumulocity-device-chart-widget/README.md

 ### Report a bug

-Create a new issue in the [Issues](https://labcase.softwareag.com/projects/gp-device-chart/issues) section of this Labcase project and assign it to *Owner Full Name*.
+Create a new issue in the [Issues](https://github.com/SoftwareAG/cumulocity-device-chart-widget/issues) section of this Git project and assign it to *Owner Full Name*.
 Set the tracker to `Bug` and provide a meaningful title.
 Make sure to describe the bug as detailed as possible and how the bug can be reproduced.

 ### Request a feature

-Create a new issue in the [Issues](https://labcase.softwareag.com/projects/gp-device-chart/issues) section of this Labcase project and assign it to *Owner Full Name*.
+Create a new issue in the [Issues]https://github.com/SoftwareAG/cumulocity-device-chart-widget/issues) section of this Git project and assign it to *Owner Full Name*.
 Set the tracker to `Requirement` and provide a meaningful title.
 Shortly describe the feature.

 ------------------------------